skaldragon/JackKnife/README.md

 # JackKnife
 JackKnife is a Network Defense Tool Repository for Powershell.
-It is made up of one main script and multiple modules built within.
-JackKnife is currently in development and new material will be added when updated.
-Works on Powershell 3.0 and up.
-The idea and point of JackKnife is to have a huge repository of Network and Host analytical tools in one script and in one source of access.
-Windows Remote Management(WINRM) is neccessary to run the main script and its modules.
-Remoting has been configured to work on one PSSession and remoting scripts has been fixed.
-A file Encrypter and Decrypter will be added shortly as well as a script to copy files over without the use of a -ToSession Parameter from Copy-Item.
+It contains multiple Powershell Scripts that I've made and or borrowed.
+Anything I've borrowed will be cited and given credit to the original owners.
+JackKnife is in a revamp stage and most old modules/scripts will be replaced with newer and better working scripts.
 *
 # JackKnife Version 1.0
 *	Added Alternate Data Streams Module